ccarpenetti/spreadsheet_server/README.md

 # spreadsheet_server

-This is a project that I completed as a part of my Distributed Systems class while at Notre Dame!
+This is a project that I completed as a part of a CS elective class while at Notre Dame!
 It is a basic implementation of the core functionalities of Google Sheets.
 It follows a client-server architecture, in which multiple clients could connect to my event-driven SpreadSheetServer.py and be able to edit the same spreadsheet in real-time.
 The 5 main client-side spreadsheet operations are:

 insert( row, col, value ) -> Inserts the given value at a numeric row and column, overriding any existing value.